ancasicolica/ferropoly-main/docs/socket-channels.md

 Events server -> client

-* onTransaction: a transaction was made on a teams account
+* onTransaction: a transaction was made on a teams account.
+  * data: the teamAccountTransaction object

 ### admin-propertyAccount